 Your doctor may use a number of tests to help diagnose or rule out a clogged tear duct.

-A common method for this is the use of a special dye.
+A common tear drainage test is the use of a special dye.
 The dye is instilled into the eye to see how fast it drains out.

 Another test uses a tiny instrument to probe the tear duct to see where the blockage is.
+This is called a balloon catheter dilation.
 Some patients may require an MRI or CT scan to visualize the tear drainage system and find a block if there is one.

 Adults and Blocked Tear Ducts